Industrialists

 The sawmill module focuses on the 19th century sawmill industry and the fascinating personality of Erik Längman.

-Machinery and the technology industry
+Machine shop and the technology industry

 Shipbuilding